Yarr/Yarr/rtl/trigger-logic/README.md

 ### Edge detector/delayer

-All external inputs are sent through a synchronizer to deglitch and lock the inputs to clk_i, an edge detector, and a shift register to introduce time delays between the 5 inputs.
-These are not currently configurable from outside the wb_trigger_logic component, but within wb_trigger_logic some code changes can perform the following configuration tasks:
+The edge detector/delayer are not configurable from outside the wb_trigger_logic component, but within wb_trigger_logic some code changes can perform the following configuration tasks:

 The edge detector can be configured to pick up either rising or falling edges by connecting the intermediate signal